matthiaszimmermann/web3j_demo/README.md

 This is very useful for development and testing of Blockchain applications locally and without any external dependencies like a working Wifi connection.

 ### TestRPC Client

-The [TestRPC](https://github.com/ethereumjs/testrpc) projects provides probably the fastest Ethereum client for testing and development of Ethereum applications.
+The [TestRPC](https://github.com/ethereumjs/testrpc) projects provides the fastest Ethereum client for testing and development of Ethereum applications.
 This makes the TestRPC client ideal for development and automated tests.

 Start with building the TestRPC Docker image from this repository's main directory.